 Liver Cancer

 Chronic infection raises the risk of liver cancer.
-Those with cirrhosis face a 1–4% annual chance of developing cancer yearly.
+People with cirrhosis develop cancer each year with a 1 – 4 % chance.
 Regular ultrasounds are key for early detection.
 Treating hepatitis C early reduces this risk.

-Addressing the causes of hepatitis C and managing risk factors is critical.
+It is important to tackle the hepatitis C causative agents and risk factors.
 Early screening and treatment can prevent these outcomes.
 Talk to a doctor to monitor your health closely.

 Treatment Options for Hepatitis C

-These hep C drugs are more effective and work faster than older treatments.
+These new drugs for hepatitis C are more effective and faster-acting than older ones.
 Cure rates are over 95% in just 8–12 weeks.

 Antiviral Medications